robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-streaming-java.md

     options.getMessages().add(new ChatRequestUserMessage(userPrompt));
 ```

-**STEP 3**: Send the chat message history to the streaming OpenAI Chat Completions API and process each update:
+**STEP 3**: Send the chat message history to the streaming OpenAI Chat API and process each update:

 ``` java title="OpenAIChatCompletionsStreamingClass.java"
     StringBuilder responseContent = new StringBuilder();